bitcoin/bitcoin/doc/tor.md

 versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

 	HiddenServiceDir /var/lib/tor/syscoin-service/
-	HiddenServicePort 8369 127.0.0.1:8369
+	HiddenServicePort 8369 127.0.0.1:8370
-	HiddenServicePort 18369 127.0.0.1:18369
+	HiddenServicePort 18369 127.0.0.1:18370

-The directory can be different of course, but (both) port numbers should be equal to your syscoind's P2P listen port (8369 by default).
+The directory can be different of course, but virtual port numbers should be equal to your syscoind's P2P listen port (8369 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8370 by default).

 	-externalip=X   You can tell syscoin about its publicly reachable address using this option, and this can be a .onion address.
 Given the above